luigisaetta/my-speaker-recognition/frontend.md

 This microservice allow the Browser to send the audio file recorded and then it perform the encoding thanks to the **FFmpeg** open-source libraries.

-Once encoded in wav format it forward the audio to the Python endpoint that makes the prediction.
+Once encoded in wav format it forwards the audio to the REST endpoint that makes the prediction.